Search

 • Gradually increase your altitude to allow your body to adjust.

-• Plan for the rest of the days at higher elevations to help your body adapt.
+• Plan for rest days at higher elevations to help your body adapt.

 • Drink plenty of water to avoid dehydration, which can worsen AMS symptoms.